dyc3/senior-design/visualization-requirements.typ

-    [#req("Rooms should grow with the number of clients", wouldBeNiceToHave)], [#req("Balancer node should never be smaller than a monolith", mustHave)], [#req("Monolith nodes should never be smaller than a room", mustHave)], [#req("Components should be physics objects in a no-gravity environment", wouldBeNiceToHave)] ),
+    [#req("Rooms should grow with the number of clients", wouldBeNiceToHave)], [#req("Balancer node should never be smaller than a monolith", mustHave)], [#req("Monolith nodes should never be smaller than a room", mustHave)], [#req("Components should be physics objects in a no-gravity environment", wouldBeNiceToHave)], [#req("Must be configurable to fetch from self-hosted instance or fly.io deployment of OpenTogetherTube", mustHave)], [#req("Must effectively communicate functionality to a non-technical audience", mustHave)], [#req("Must function as a useful debugging tool", mustHave)], ),
-  caption: "Basic Visualization Requirements"
+  caption: "General Visualization Requirements"
 )

 == Types of Visualizations